Stcnk/pantip_scraper/README.md

 # pantip_scraper
-# Created by DarkDrag0nite
+# Original version by DarkDrag0nite

-This is web scraper for pantip written in python2
+This is web scraper for pantip written in python2 https://github.com/Bankde/pantip_scraper.git

 # How to use